Prathama-sanshi/Gitops-and-Observability/README.md

         * During the next reconciliation cycle, FluxCD detects the change and updates the cluster state accordingly.
         * Resources that are no longer referenced are removed from the cluster.
         * The application is successfully undeployed by FluxCD.
-    * Step: 4.Run Pipeline Flux Uninstall - cleanup
+    * Step: 4.Run Pipeline FluxCD Uninstall - cleanup
         * This will helm uninstall the FluxCD
         * Delete the FluxCD Custom Resources and related configurations.
         * Cleans up all Flux-managed resources to restore the cluster to its pre-installation state.